rajatissar/angular/angular.md

 ### 2. Modal

-Modal is data structure of your application or service.
+* Modal is data structure of your application or service.
+* MOdel are blueprint for object what we create.

 ## 4. Terminology (Angular)